Glossary Bundle Pricing

 Leader bundling is a popular strategy in the retail sector, where customers can purchase one valuable item and receive items of lesser value along with it to make it seem more valuable.
 Another subset of pure bundling, leader bundling allows companies to be creative with their pricing strategy and highlight the most important product in a bundle.

-Mixed bundling involves offering products from different categories in one bundle, at a discounted price.
-Sellers can be flexible as to which products are included in a bundle, allowing them to take into account customer preferences and market conditions.
+Mixed bundling involves offering products from different categories in a single bundle at a discounted price.
+Sellers can be flexible about which products are included in a bundle, allowing them to account for customer preferences and market conditions.

 This pricing strategy also allows businesses to showcase the features of multiple products at once, as customers can view them without making individual purchases.